 The Meinders School of Business is committed to providing quality business education at the undergraduate and graduate levels.
-Curricula are designed to offer students a broad-based view of management: a view that emphasizes ethics, entrepreneurship, and social responsibility in the workplace; a view of management that will enable students to work effectively in the challenging global business environment.
-Course work features best business practices as well as theory and helps to provide students with the management skills necessary for effective leadership.
-Theoretical foundations are balanced by practical applications.
+Curricula are designed to provide students a broad-based view of business and management: a view that emphasizes leadership ethics, entrepreneurship, critical thinking, and creativity in the workplace; a view of management that will enable students to work effectively in the challenging global business environment.
+Course work features practice as well as theory and helps to provide students with the knowledge and skills necessary for effective leadership.
+Theoretical foundations are balanced by practical applications and real-world experiential learning opportunities.